cloudinary/media-editing-java/README.md

 }
 ```
 ### Create Media Source
-The following example shows how to add a new media source:
+Example of how to add Media Storage, in this case a new media source:
 ```java
     MediaSourceCreatePayload mediaSourceCreatePayload = new MediaSourceCreatePayload();
     mediaSourceCreatePayload.setDisplayName("my_media_source");